|

 While playing through Tomb Raider, I got the impression of a large variety of ambient VFX that influenced my experience by breaking up the levels in a way I had never seen before.
 Each new area or moment had new geometry or perspectives, and also immediately indicated its' uniqueness by throwing particles in my face from almost every direction.
 Completing this analysis revealed that they achieved this impression with a 55:45 ratio of minutes with ambient environmental VFX to minutes with no VFX.
 My data is based on a 7.5 hour playthrough with the side content cut out.
 As a player, the experience is much larger than this ratio indicates because the impact is greater than the implementation.

 This is a mostly linear game, but expects the player to do a lot of backtracking through the same areas.
-Weather and other ambient VFX make the campaign experience stand out from exploration.
-Also, it reduces boredom when the player returns to explore the areas and unlock previous unreachable collectibles with their new abilities.
-For example, I backtracked through an area that was gorgeous and drenched in sunshine - it seemed new to me, but I eventually realized that the campaign had already shown this area to me in fog and with falling snow.
+Weather and other ambient VFX make bespoke campaign experiences stand out from exploration beats.
+Also, they limit the feeling of boredom when the player returns to explore the areas and unlock previous unreachable collectibles with their new abilities.
+For example, I backtracked through an area that was gorgeous and drenched in sunshine.
+It seemed new to me, but eventually I realized the campaign had already shown me this area.
+Only its state before left it obscured by fog and falling snow.
 Adding ambient environment VFX during missions also improves player experiences when revisiting these areas.

 The most used VFX were smoke at 76 minutes of screen time, with water droplets on the camera and rain in a close tie for second at 44 minutes each.
 Honourable mention goes to fire embers and snow, both around 30 minutes each.
 Each playthrough will have a slightly different screen time for individual effects, especially when you take into account player skill and side content.
 If you struggle a lot during combat, you also get blood splatters and pain haze effects, but these effects were only forced once: during the opening sequence after falling from the hanging rope.
 Staying in an area longer because you are lost, or exploring, will also increase the time for any VFX in that moment.
 Some of the optional tombs have lots of VFX, pushing up the proportional times for electrical and water effects in particular.